 DO NOT use any ointment, cream or salve on deep wounds (for example, on shell breaks where you can see the membranes, tissues, or organs underneath.)

 Never put any ointment, cream, or salve where it could get into the turtle's eyes, nose, or mouth.

 DO NOT offer an injured turtle food.
 Many aquatic turtle species cannot eat outside of water (and remember, we said NO water.)
+Unlike humans, turtles don't eat three meals a day.
+It will not harm the turtle to go several days without food.
 Turtles generally don't want to eat when they've been injured anyway.

 Keep the turtle warm and away from any drafts.
-A turtle's immune system is completely dependent on its body temperature.
+A turtle's immune system is completely dependent on its body temperature, which unlike humans, they cannot maintain themselves.
+Their bodies are whatever temperature their environment is.
 If he's too cold, the healing process cannot begin.
 An ideal temperature range is 75-80 F. Many people accomplish these temps by placing the turtle in a closet or bathroom, where air conditioning generally doesn't circulate.
 If that isn't possible, placing the turtle near a table or desk lamp can provide extra warmth (just make sure the turtle doesn't overheat.)